stytchauth/stytch-all-examples/backend/ui/consumer/README.md

-# Stytch B2B Shared UI
+# Stytch Consumer Shared UI

 A React + TypeScript + Vite application that provides a shared UI for backend server examples.
-This UI demonstrates B2B authentication flows and communicates with backend APIs via HTTP requests.
+This UI demonstrates Consumer authentication flows and communicates with backend APIs via HTTP requests.

 ## What This UI Does

 - **Email Magic Link Authentication**: Users log in by clicking a link sent to their email
 - **Google OAuth Login**: One-click authentication with Google (opt-in)
-- **Organization Discovery**: Users can find and join existing organizations
-- **Organization Creation**: Users can create new organizations
-- **Session Management**: View session details and switch between organizations
+- **Session Management**: View session details and user information
 - **Backend Integration**: Communicates with backend APIs via HTTP requests
 - **Code Snippets**: Interactive code examples showing API calls